laravel/vapor-docs/1.0/resources/storage.md

 ## Introduction

 When running an application in a serverless environment, you may not store files permanently on the local filesystem, since you can never be sure that the same serverless "container" will be used on a subsequent request.
-All files should be stored in a cloud storage system, such as AWS S3.
+All files should be stored in a cloud storage system, such as AWS S3, or in a shared file system through AWS EFS.

 ## Attaching Storage